Best Apple Watch alternatives Android Central 2022

 Best runner up: Samsung Galaxy Watch Active 2

 Samsung corrected a key feature missing in the previous Active model by putting in a touch-sensitive bezel to emulate the physical rotating one that was a staple in the company's prior designs.
-It makes a significant difference in the Galaxy Watch Active 2 in navigating the interface, offering an alternative from just tapping on the screen.
+It makes a significant difference in the Galaxy Watch Active 2 navigating the interface, offering an alternative from just tapping on the screen.

-It comes in 40mm and 44mm sizes, making it an attractive option for both men and women.
+It comes in 40mm and 44mm sizes, making it an attractive option for men and women.
 It's the sleekest build Samsung has come up with to date, and the color combinations with the available straps add an extra touch of personalization.
 With an improved battery life lasting up to two days with heavy usage, the watch also has the stamina to keep up with an active lifestyle.
 The GPS tracking, unfortunately, won't match the accuracy of bringing your phone along, which is crucial if you're a stickler out on a run.

 The app integration gets a boost with how Spotify works.
 It's a genuinely effective integration that lets you play music from it exclusively on the watch.
 Still, as good as Tizen is, it's sometimes hindered by the lack of interest developers put into its app ecosystem.
 Samsung continues to fight an uphill battle reeling in greater support, which is always a caveat to using a Tizen-based watch, but until Wear OS hits a sustained stride, it's as good as it gets here.

 - Great hardware design with capacitive bezel